nokusukun/bingo/README.md

 # Bingo: A Generics First Database Wrapper

-Bingo is a Golang library that provides a convenient wrapper for the `bbolt` database.
+Bingo is a Golang embedded database library that uses `bbolt` as a backend.

 Through the use of generics, it includes capabilities for CRUD operations, validation, preprocessing, and more.